-Report – TD523
+Report – TD523-R1

+WP2-1: approval of the RG-WPR meeting report, TD523-R1.

-Anticipated Action WP2-1: WP2 agree to:
+Anticipated Action WP2-2: WP2 agree to:

 include attachments 1, 2 and 3 of TD598 in the TSAG report to WTSA-24 concerning the consolidation of Study Groups 9 and 16 into new Study Group C (SGC) with the updated title "Technologies for multimedia, content delivery and cable television", noting the contentious sentence “In developing its studies, Study Group C will take into consideration societal and ethical aspects of intelligent applications.” in Attachment 1, clause B.2.